 Looking after your EV's battery

 The battery is the most important – and expensive – part of your EV.
-Replacing it could currently cost upwards of $5000.
-Many come with an 8 year/160,000 km warranty, but these simple tips could help it to last a lot longer:
+The cost of a replacement battery varies by model and manufacturer, but most EVs come with between 5 and 8 years’ or a 160,000 km warranty.
+These simple tips could help the battery last a lot longer:

 Avoid extreme temperatures: Extreme hot and cold temperatures will affect your battery life, so wherever possible, try to park your EV out of direct sunlight and extreme heat or cold.